isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

-Therefore, in deployments where the server does not need to provision the directly connected clients and only receives the unicast packets from the relay agents, the DHCP server should be configured to use UDP sockets instead of raw sockets.
+Therefore, in deployments where the server does not need to provision the directly connected clients and only receives the unicast packets from the relay agents, the Kea server should be configured to use UDP sockets instead of raw sockets.
 The following configuration demonstrates how this can be achieved: